khamsha/centos-stream-8/README.md

 Also install `packer` and `vagrant` using your package manager or download repositories from the [mirror](https://hashicorp-releases.yandexcloud.net/).

 ## Step-by-step guide
-Start building an image with Packer using the command below.
-Follow instructions during installation process.
+Start building an image with Packer using the command below:
 ```shell
 packer build centos.json
 ```